Noetherian $\pi$-bases and Telg\'arsky's Conjecture: Introduction

+NOTE THAT many authors use the term "winning k-tactic" TO DISTINGUISH strategies that guarantee a win from those that do not.
+HOWEVER, FOR BREVITY, we will SIMPLY USE k-tactic throughout this paper, as we EXCLUSIVELY CONSIDER strategies that lead to victory for Player 2.

 A $k$-\textit{tactic} for \2 similarly is a function that produces a win for \2 and it is defined by using the previous $k$ moves of \1.
-A 1-tactic is sometimes called \textit{a stationary strategy} (Most of the authors use the term "winning $k$-\textit{tactic}" instead of "$k$-\textit{tactic}".
+A 1-tactic is sometimes called \textit{a stationary strategy} (Most of the authors use the term "winning $k$-\textit{tactic}" rather than "$k$-\textit{tactic}".
 Because they use the term "$k$-\textit{tactic}" for the strategy that doesn't require a win for a player.
-In this article, for shortness, we use the term "$k$-\textit{tactic}" instead of "winning $k$-\textit{tactic}" because we do not need the strategy that doesn't require a win).
+In this article, for brevity, we use the term "$k$-\textit{tactic}" instead of "winning $k$-\textit{tactic}" because we do not need the strategy that doesn't require a win).

 For more information about the Banach-Mazur game and some other topological games, see \cite{telgarsky1987topological} or \cite{galvin1986stationary}, for recent results see \cite{onal2020strategies}.